Sunday, January 1, 2017

 3. Reduce alcohol

 The festive season can encourage many people to drink in excess, causing weight gain and other serious health issues.
 If you want to cut down your alcohol intake be sure to be aware of what is an acceptable amount of alcohol, and the amount of units you are consuming in comparison to that.
 Accurately understanding your alcohol intake can enable you to make positive steps towards reducing your consumption.
 You might also want to consider trying a few drink-free days each week.
-Try the unit calculator now and decide what your next steps should be.

 4. Getting fit